Semantic SEO: What It Is & How to Optimize for Google + AI [2026]

 1. Build Topic Clusters, Not Isolated Pages

-A pillar page about "Technical SEO" should link to content about page speed, Core Web Vitals, sitemaps, robots.txt, JavaScript rendering… All interconnected like a web.
+A pillar page about "Technical SEO" should link to content about page speed, Core Web Vitals, sitemaps, robots.txt, and JavaScript rendering.
+All interconnected like a web.

-Each piece in the cluster reinforces the semantic SEO of the others.
-Internal links create semantic bridges that algorithms recognize and reward.
-Think of it as building a neighborhood where every house benefits from its neighbors.
+Each piece in the cluster reinforces the others.
+Internal links build semantic bridges that algorithms recognize and reward.
+Picture a well-planned neighborhood: every house gains value when the area is taken care of.

 2. Implement Entity-Focused Schema Markup

 Schema helps Google and LLMs understand the SEO entities in your content and the relationships between them.
-It's a fundamental piece of semantic SEO that too many people still ignore.
+A basic piece of semantic SEO that too many people still ignore.

-If you want to dig deeper into this, we have a specific guide: Schema for LLM.
+If you want to dig deeper, we have a specific guide: Schema for LLM.

 3. Cover the Complete Semantic Field

-Before writing anything, ask yourself these questions: what LSI terms should I include?
+Before writing anything, ask yourself three questions: what LSI terms should I include?
 What related entities?
-What questions does someone researching this topic actually have?
+What does someone researching this topic actually need to know?

-Remember the stat: pages in the top 3 use 53% more semantically related terms than those below them.
-Topical depth is semantic SEO in its purest form.
+Remember the stat: top-3 pages use 53% more semantically related terms than those below them.

 4. Use Precise, Consistent Terminology